msteffan/fundamentals/CONTRIBUTING.md

 students want feedback on their prework so that they know that someone is looking at their work so that they feel accountable otherwise they won't do the prework.

 regional directors will dictate what happens to students who don't complete prework by day one.

+Hari and Andrew made a Ruby version with JD
+Dana Reilly re-wrote it to make sense with JS and make each unit build towards one product No one watched screencasts